 “No, Emma’s my mother, Regina’s my mom.”

+“Henry, what?”
 That was all any of them could think to say.
 That sentence was just so bizarre they couldn’t even come up with a whole question.
+Even Regina looked confused, which while hilarious wasn’t really helpful.

 Stunned she turned back to Regina to find her equally as stunned as the rest of them by Henry’s outburst.
 So this new way of thinking hadn’t come from her then.
 Then who had twisted his mind around so much?